 Personally, I climb at the wall, on the cliffs or in the mountains; fairly frequently.
-I also run and road bike two or three times a week with the occasional Sportive and half marathon.
+I also enjoy road biking and trail running with the occasional Sportive and half marathon.
 I’m working towards running my first Ultra in 2019.

 I treat with a variety of techniques: ‘traditional physiotherapy’ tends to include massage, movement function training, joint mobilisations as well as exercise prescription.
 I have also trained in osteopathy and chiropractic techniques and use these where necessary.